RedTurtle/auslfe.portlet.multimedia/README.txt

 Just add something like this in one of your Javascript source::

     jQuery.auslfe_multimedia = {
-        timeout: 30000,            // note this: if you want change 30 secs timeout
 	    i18n: {
 		    xx: {
 			    stopReload: '"Click to stop auto-reload" in your language',